Logical Outline of Sri Aurobindo's "Synthesis of Yoga"

 1.2 Ethical rule also; it is a mental control and cannot transform.

-1.3 Before a supramental consciousness is reached, one must open to the Divine or to the light of the soul.
+1.3 Before a supramental consciousness is reached, one must open to

 1.31 These are the only safe guidance while still in the ignorance.